christinegaribian/soundwaves/docs/README.md

 In addition to the webpack entry file, there will be four scripts involved in this project:

-`matrix.js`: handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+`grid.js`: handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.

 `sequencer.js`: handle behind-the-scenes logic of actually playing the user-generated pattern.

 `audio.js`: handle interfacing with `HTML5 WebAudioKit API`.

 `square.js`: house the constructor and update functions for the `Square` objects.
-Each `Square` will contain a `playing` boolean, and a `time` (what time it should play, relative to the beginning of the measure)
+Each `Square` will contain a `playing` boolean, a `position` coordinate and a `time` (what time it should play, relative to the beginning of the measure)

 ### Implementation Timeline